Over the years Google has taken various steps to maintain the quality of the content which is being provided through its platform.

 Let’s talk about the 4 actions that can be taken to remove any penalty.

-1) Edit all websites to follow all Google’s Guidelines: The best method to remove and avoid Google’s penalty is to keep track of Google’s Guidelines.
+1) Edit all websites to follow all Google’s Guidelines: Our SEO toronto team found that the best method to remove and avoid Google’s penalty is to keep track of Google’s Guidelines.
 It is crucial to make sure that there is no google penalty violation site wide.
 Rank by focus are experts that are well versed in all Google guideline and makes sure their customer’s site complies with all of them.
 We avoid all common SEO mistakes.
 It is also beneficial to go through SEO search engine optimization news and blogs to be up to date on all the new trends and rules regarding Google Guidelines.
 Reading case studies will also help understand any mistakes that content creators make which leads them to be penalized.

 2) Make use of the Disavow tool: Google has come out with various helpful tools like a disavow tool to help its users and webmasters.
 Thus, link penalties can be easily avoided by getting rid of the backlinks causing that penalty.
 This can be done by submitting a disavow file of toxic links to Google’s Disavow Links tool so that Google can devalue those backlinks as a method for google penalty removal method.

 3) Submit a reconsideration request: After making sure that the website is following all of Google’s guidelines.
 It’s recommended to submit a reconsideration request so that Google can recheck the website and start the penalty removal process.
 To do so, webmasters have to write down the detail of all the actions they took to meet the Google penalty removal guidelines and upload that document.
 Google will go through their website and make sure they have successfully removed all the issues and start the process of Google penalty removal for their site.